 Intron-A (Injection Solution)

-- Alpha interferons may cause or make diseases of the mind worse.
-Taking one's own life, ideas of killing yourself or murder, low mood (depression), forceful actions, hallucinations, psychoses, and relapse of drug addiction have happened during treatment and within 6 months after the last dose.
+- Alpha interferons may cause mental health problems or make them worse.
+Suicide or suicidal thoughts, thoughts of hurting others, depression, forceful actions, hallucinations, and other mood or behavior problems have happened during treatment and within 6 months after the last dose.
+Relapse of drug addiction has also happened.
 Alpha interferons may also cause or make infections, blood flow problems, or autoimmune diseases worse.
-Some of these may be deadly.
+Sometimes, these may be deadly.
 If you think you have any of these health problems, call your doctor right away.
-Side effects such as high or low blood pressure, a fast heartbeat, a heartbeat that does not feel normal, chest pain or pressure, trouble breathing, and heart attacks have happened while taking alpha interferons.
-If you have very bad signs or if signs of these health problems get worse, talk with your doctor about stopping Intron-A (interferon alfa-2b injection solution).
-Problems are most often fixed after you stop the drug.
+Side effects such as high or low blood pressure, a fast or abnormal heartbeat, chest pain or pressure, trouble breathing, heart attacks, and strokes have happened.
+Closely read the part in this leaflet which lists when to call your doctor.
+Many times, but not every time, these side effects get better after stopping Intron-A (interferon alfa-2b injection solution).

 Uses of Intron-A: